alexle/alexle.github.com/posts/2017-running.markdown

 3. **Consistency** - The single most important thing that leads to success.
 Want to run faster?
 Just run more.
 It's really that simple.
 If you focus on improving 1% every day, I promise you'll be surprised with what you can accomplish.

 4. **Run without limits** - Take a leap of faith.
 Take a chance on something scary.
 And believe in yourself.
+If I can do it, you can too.

 What a year.
 Cheers to another sweat-soaked, lactate-burning, lung-gasping year =)